gotofritz/gotofritz.github.io/src/content/post/2024-06-01-git-interactive-rebase-and-get-logs-for-branch-with-the-cli.md

 ## Am I supposed to remember all that??

 Actually not.
-The beauty of the command line is that you can create _aliases_ of complex commands like these, and then you can just fire it up by typing a few letters.
+The beauty of the command line is that you can create _aliases_ of complex commands like these, and then you can just fire them up by typing a few letters.
 In this case, there are two ways of doing this - you can create a Git alias in the global Git configuration, or a generic command alias in whatever CLI you use (for me it's bash).
 The benefit of a git alias is that it works regardless of what shell you are in; however if you use different Git configs for different environments (e.g. work / home) then it's a pain to keep them synchronised.
 I already have a few Git commands in my [dotfiles](/blog/storing-bash-profile-and-so-on-on-github/), so I'll just add them there

-Actually not.
-The beauty of the command line is that you can create aliases of complex commands like these, and then you can just fire it up by typing a few letters.
-In this case, there are two ways of doing this - you can create a Git alias in the global Git configuration, or an alias in whatever CLI you use (for me it’s Bash).
-The benefit of a Git alias is that it works regardless of what shell you are in; however, if you use different Git configs for different environments (e.g., work/home) then it’s a pain to keep them synchronized.
-I already have a few Git commands in my dotfiles, so I’ll just add them there:

 ```bash
 # glog is an existing alias which has a lot of formatting options